duanewood/cloudli/README.md

 ## Example Directory

 The [example directory](example) contains sample configuration, documents, index mappings, and JSON schemas that can be used to try out the commands.
-The examples uses documents in the following structure:
+The example uses documents in the following structure:

 ```
 ─ xyzposts          // contains public "post" documents